Jorge Alberti: Acting career

 Jorge Alberti portrayed the role of Roberto on the former NBC daytime drama Passions for three years and had a small role in Steven Soderbergh's Che starring Benicio del Toro.
 From 2007 to 2008 he starred in Lola, the number one prime time television series in Chile on Canal 13.

 In 2007, Jorge Alberti signed on with Hollywood Talent Manager Ruben Malaret of Malaret Entertainment for exclusive representation worldwide and obtained a protagonist role in the Mexican telenovela, Vuélveme A Querer, in 2009.

 In February 2008 Alberti was honored at the world-famous "Viña Del Mar Festival" he was crowned as the "Rey" (King) of the festival by the International Press whom attends the Festival every year.

 In 2011, he returned to Mexico to participate in Emperatriz.
 A year after Emperatriz ended, he portrayed a villain in La Otra Cara del Alma.

 From late 2013 to early 2014 he portrayed Franco Santoyo on the Azteca produced telenovela Hombre Tenías que Ser.

+In 2022, he announced that he had created an Onlyfans account where his followers on that social network could enjoy his erotic content.
+The actor later published explicit images where he appeared naked showing his erect penis and his buttocks.